javpot/hackathon-frontend/PREBUILD_IOS.md

 - Use Xcode's debugging tools

 The `ios/` folder will be generated and can be committed to git if you want to track native changes.

+## Your TCP Server on iOS

+Your app's TCP server (`react-native-tcp-socket` on port 3001) should work on iOS because:
+- ✅ It binds to `0.0.0.0` (listens on all interfaces)
+- ✅ Uses port 3001 (not Metro's ports)
+- ✅ `react-native-tcp-socket` supports iOS

+**Note:** iOS hotspot mode may have limitations for inbound connections.
+Test on:
+1. Regular Wi-Fi first (both devices on same network)
+2. Then test hotspot mode

+If hotspot doesn't work, consider using MultipeerConnectivity framework (iOS-native P2P solution).